 Chariots would go on to win four Academy Awards for best picture, best original screenplay, best costume design and, of course, best original music score for Vangelis.
 “During shooting we certainly knew we were making something above average,” Smith says.
 “The script was so good, and the cast was magnificent.
 And the crew were top class.
 The brilliant David (Wendy) Watkin was our cinematographer.
 Jonathan Benson our charismatic 1st AD.

 “But I remember seeing the final picture cut (without music) and feeling disappointed.
 It dragged a little in the second half.
 Warner Bros asked David (Putnam, the producer) and Hugh (Hudson, the director) to cut something like 14 minutes out, and Vangelis then delivered his inspirational score.
 That transformed the film into the award-winning movie it became.
 That was when I personally realised, we had all contributed to something very special.”

 Vangelis, it would later transpire, wrote the music as a tribute to his father who had died some three months before.
 His father had run for Greece himself, so the story took on additional poignancy.
 Chariots has been sent up many times over the years, not least by Rowan Atkinson during the opening ceremony for the 2012 Olympic Games in London.

-Chariots of Fire will always have a place in cinematic history and for golfers making the pilgrimage to The Home of Golf, it only adds a little more flavour to place that could not be more special.
+St Andrews and Chariots of Fire will forever be bond together in some way.
+That iconic opening sequence will always have a place in cinematic history and for golfers making the pilgrimage to The Home of Golf, it only adds a little more flavour to place that could not be more special.